-The Zehnder Group Annual Report 2013 follows the G3 version of the sustainability reporting guidelines by the Global Reporting Initiative (GRI) at Application Level C. This was confirmed by an Application Level Check conducted by GRI.
+The Zehnder Group Annual Report 2014 follows the G3 version of the sustainability reporting guidelines by the Global Reporting Initiative (GRI).
+GRI has verified that the report was compiled in accordance with the requirements of the G3 Application Level C.